yiisoft/validator/docs/guide/built-in-rules-callback.md

 ];
 ```

-## Shortcut for using with validator
+## Shortcut for use with validator

-When using with validator and default `Callback` rule settings, a rule declaration can be omitted, so including only a
+When using with the validator and default `Callback` rule settings, a rule declaration can be omitted, so just including a
 callable is enough.
-It will be automatically normalized before validation:
+It will be normalized automatically before validation:

 ```php
 use Exception;